 Discover the Best Art Museums in Canada

-Immerse yourself in Canada's vibrant art scene, exploring world-class collections and captivating exhibitions.
+Immerse yourself in Canada's vibrant art scene, from coast to coast, through world-class collections and captivating exhibitions.

 Key Takeaways

-• ✓ Canada boasts over 500 art galleries and museums, ranging from national institutions to local community spaces.
+• ✓ Canada boasts over 2,000 public and private art galleries and museums.

-• ✓ The National Gallery of Canada in Ottawa holds the most comprehensive collection of Canadian art.
+• ✓ The National Gallery of Canada houses over 75,000 works of art.

 • ✓ Many Canadian art museums offer free admission on specific days or for certain age groups.

-• ✓ Indigenous art is a cornerstone of many Canadian art collections, reflecting the country's rich cultural heritage.
+• ✓ Indigenous art is a cornerstone of many major Canadian art institutions.

 How It Works